Terminus Chat Experiences has several ways of providing more insights on who your chat users are engaging with on your website, including:

 - You can also add multiple conditions to your logic using "and" and "or" statements.
 In the example below, Terminus Chat would suppress the chat button when the UTM ContentType=Support is present, OR when the page title = "Support."

 You can also use UTMs as a part of your proactive messages.
-Proactive messaging are used to initiate a chat conversation while your routing rules are being assessed.
+Proactive messages are used to initiate a chat conversation while your routing rules are being assessed.
 For example, if you have recorded the user's first name and added it as a UTM parameter, you can use their first name in the proactive message:

 - In Workflows, expand the Proactive Message Rules section.